 3.6a Columns.
-Columns are 1 RE for all purposes, except while being transported, when they are 1/2 RE (2T) instead.
+Columns are 1 RE except while being transported, when they are treated as 1/2 RE (2T).
+See also 1.14.

 3.6b Operations.
-The Chindits cannot move south of Bxx.30 until the Allies complete the Ledo road to Myitkyina.
-Chindits are not airdrop capable.
-The intended glider landing hex must on a friendly airstrip/airfield, a friendly unit, and/or a Chindit Clearing.
+The Chindits cannot move south of Bxx.30 until the Allies complete the Ledo Road to Myitkyina.
+All intended glider landing hexes must be on a friendly airstrip/airfield, a friendly unit, and/or a Chindit Clearing.